AndrewGalushka/Branch-Name-Generator/README.md

 # Branch Name Generator
-Is a simple Mac OS application that generates allowed branch name from ticket title (e.g. JIRA ticket).
+Is a Mac OS application that generates allowed branch name from sentence (e.g. JIRA ticket title).
 This application has born during my commercial project.
 Every day I did the same things, copy ticket name from JIRA and format it (remove upper case, insert underline and remove unallowed symbols like "-" etc.).
 Doing it multiple times a day every day was annoying and trivial.